University of California Irvine (UCI) Tuition and Fees

 Bottom Line

-The University of California Irvine is a well-regarded institution that offers students top-ranked academic programs.
+University of California, Irvine is a well-regarded institution that offers students top-ranked academic programs.
 The school’s tuition is above the national average, but UCI offers generous institutional aid to students who qualify.
-One challenge for potential applicants may be getting in: The UC Irvine acceptance rate is competitive for a public university.
+Students can also rely on federal and private student loans.

 SoFi Loan Products